 Justice Alito: If Maine refuses to fund students to attend schools that teach white supremacy, “would you say the same thing about a school that teaches critical race theory?”

-On Wednesday, December 8, 2021, the U.S. Supreme Court will heard oral arguments in a case challenging a Maine policy which provides state funds for students who do not have a local public secondary school to attend private school, but not private religious school.
+On Wednesday, December 8, 2021, the U.S. Supreme Court heard oral arguments in a case challenging a Maine policy which provides state funds for students who do not have a local public secondary school to attend private school, but not private religious school.
 The funds go to the students, not directly to the schools.

 Here’s how Scotusblog described the issues in the case issues and background: